 |Fuel Economy and Range|

 Outback gets better combined fuel economy (primarily because of the superior CVT transmission).
 The automotive world was baffled when Honda put an old transmission in the CR-V when it was redesigned in 2012.

 25 city, 33 hwy

 Fuel tank: 18.5 gallons

 20 city, 27 highway

 0-60 mph: 8.1 seconds

-Notice how narrow the rear windows are in the rear of the CR-V?
-Larger Outback windows reduce blind spots.
+Tailgate glass in Outback is taller and wider, and side windows are more square, reducing blind spots.
 Honda chose a dramatic, downward swooping rooflline which looks sporty but makes it hard to see out the back.
 CR-V's standard back-up camera helps you in parking lots, but not on the roads.
 (Back up camera is also standard on Outback).
 Outback is recognized for being among the cars with best visibility.

 Power folding mirrors